notaryproject/notation/specs/commandline/sign.md

   -k, --key string              Signing key name, for a key previously added to notation's key list.
       --key-file string         Signing key file.
 Use this flag with flag '--cert-file' together.
-  -p, --password string         Password for registry operations (default to $NOTATION_PASSWORD if not specified) -c, --pluginConfig string     List of comma-separated {key}={value} pairs that are passed as is to the plugin, refer plugin documentation to set appropriate values
+  -p, --password string         Password for registry operations (default to $NOTATION_PASSWORD if not specified) -c, --pluginConfig string     Optional list of comma-separated {key}={value} pairs that are passed as is to a plugin, if the key (--key) is associated with a signing plugin, refer plugin documentation to set appropriate values
   -u, --username string         Username for registry operations (default from $NOTATION_USERNAME)

 Global Flags: